 The school actively seeks to involve not only parents, carers and grandparents but the wider local community as we recognise the value of developing strong relationships with external groups.

-The federation with Saltaire Primary School has helped us strengthen links with external groups such as Hirst Wood regeneration who invited the Nursery children to name the heron.
 We have also been excited to work with local artist, Sharon Snaylam who has brought a further creative dimension to our work.

 Moral Development

 Moral Development